menor/herramienta/README.md

 ## Animation
 - [Anime](https://github.com/juliangarnier/anime) is a lightweight JavaScript animation library.
 It works with any CSS Properties, individual CSS transforms, SVG or any DOM attributes, and JavaScript Objects.

+## Command Line
+- [Jq](https://stedolan.github.io/jq/) It allows you to manipulate JSON API responses in the command line, pretty handy.